Adopt

 This handsome, classic rough coat is Pete.
 He is about 1& ½ years old and as far as we can tell, he had a rough start.
 He was found as a stray in Idaho and never claimed.
 He is on the smaller side (35-40 lbs).
 Pete will require an experienced handler with fearful/reactive dog experience.

-Pete is slow to warm up to people and dogs, although once he is willing to meet dogs, he greets them nicely.
-He doesn’t care to engage with other dogs after the initial sniff.
+Pete can be slow to warm up to people and dogs, although once he is willing to meet dogs, he greets them nicely.
+He doesn’t always care to engage with other dogs after the initial sniff.
 It took several weeks before Pete was comfortable enough around his foster dog-siblings to play and then he will engage only one dog in play at a time and only inside.
 If there is a dog running loose in the backyard he has no interest.
 If there is a group of dogs running around or play becomes too arousing, Pete will turn into the Fun Police and shut down playtime like a grumpy old man- barking and inserting himself.
 He does not seem interested in toys, fetching, or tug but he LOVES using his nose.
 He also enjoys puzzles, chew bones, and learning tricks in addition to physical exercise like hiking, walking, running along a bike or cross-country skis.
 He does not show any interest in herding other than the above-mentioned, self-appointed Fun Police role.

 Pete should live in a household where there are NO children younger than a teenager living or visiting.
 He has nipped out of fear when grabbed at or when he feels cornered or trapped.
 Since younger children can be unpredictable and don’t understand dog body language, we want to set Pete and his new family up for success!

-Pete would do best in an adult household who is willing to take him on walks or adventures where he won’t encounter people frequently.
-He can live as a solo dog or with one other dog since he prefers his people over other pets.
+He can live as a solo dog or with other dogs since he prefers his people over other pets.
 He must go to an adopter who is willing to continue his fearful/reactive dog training for continued confidence building.
 This will also provide needed bonding with you as his new person so that he can look to you when he feels scared or threatened instead of reacting.
-Ideal setting would be on acreage since he barks incessantly outside if there are people nearby (like a suburban neighborhood typically has with neighbors sharing fence lines).
+Ideal setting would be on acreage since he barks outside if there are people nearby (like a suburban neighborhood typically has with neighbors sharing fence lines).

 Even though Pete has some idiosyncrasies, he will make a great companion for someone who is willing to help him learn that the world isn’t as scary as he thinks!
 Do you love to recreate on the non-busy trails or want to pursue scent work or other dog training?
-Pete may be your guy!
+Pete may be your guy!!

 Currently fostered in Lander, WY